 Misuse of Library Resources

-Users contravening library regulations or behaving inappropriately will be asked to present their I.D. to the library staff and an Incident Report will be filled out.
+Users contravening library regulations or behaving inappropriately will be asked to present their library card to the library staff and an Incident Report will be filled out.

 The University Librarian will receive a copy of the Incident Report, and will decide on the appropriate action required.
-If the severity of the incident results in a fine, the user will receive a letter from the University Librarian in his/her campus mailbox which will indicate the amount of the fine.
+If the severity of the incident results in a fine, the user will receive a letter from the University Librarian via email which will indicate the amount of the fine.